smeetrs/deep_avsr/README.md

 | Video-only   | 70.8%             | 60.4%                |
 | Audio-visual | 14.8%             | 9.8%                 |

+The WER of the Audio-visual model on the test set of LRS2-BBC dataset using CTC Beam Search + Language Model given in the paper is 8.2%.
+Since the authors of the paper pretrain the model using the LRS3-TED and MV-LRS datasets as well, the WER we achieved would be higher than 8.2%.
+However, with some minor modifications, a WER of about 9% can be achieved.
+The modifications that can be employed are as follows:

+-  Adding regularization to the loss function
+- Pretraining the model up to 37 words (at 38 words, the PyTorch CTC loss function limit gets exceeded, however, using something like resampling if there's a bad sample, the model can be pretrained up to much more words)
+- More finer curriculum learning steps
+- Hyperparameter search
+- Data Augmentation

+(To be done after getting some significant decrease in WER of the presently trained model)

 ## To Do

 - Adding ignored files to github, unsetting git credentials
 - deleting all wav and png files from dataset at last
+- Predictions logging

 ## References